alfredbaudisch/alfredbaudisch.com/content/experiments/runtime-in-game-vertex-painting-to-simulate-dirt-removal/logs/2022-07-30-in-game-vertex-painting-with-unreal-engine-wash-car-effect.md

 ### Performing the Vertex Painting Action

-Perform a line trace with the character and then call `Paint Vertex at Location` from the Hit’s `VertexPaintableComponent` component (if found).
+Perform a line trace with the character and then call `Paint Vertex at Location` from the Hit's `VertexPaintableComponent` component (if found).
 Copy the Blueprints from here: [https://blueprintue.com/blueprint/fky3jco9/](https://blueprintue.com/blueprint/fky3jco9/)

 [![](/media/wp-content/2022/07/image-29-1024x488.png)](/media/wp-content/2022/07/image-29.png)